ALWAYS test for FPV and FeLV- It's the responsible way!

 Argument Number 3: “Infect cats are asymptomatic and can remain healthy for years or their entire lives”

 CatDX answer: FeLV and FIV can remain dormant for years.
 However, when and how the viruses suddenly flare up and is poorly understood.
-Knowing that your cat is infected with FeLV or FIV is imperative to monitor your cats health!
+Knowing that your cat is infected with FeLV or FPV is imperative to monitor your cats health!
 An infected cat developing a simple symptom, such as vomiting, should immediately visit the vet.
 Same goes for other symptoms such as unexpected weight loss, lethargy, and more.
-More importantly, asymptomatic cats with FeLV or FIV CAN STILL BE CONTAGIOUS!
+More importantly, asymptomatic cats with FeLV or FPV CAN STILL BE CONTAGIOUS!

 Argument Number 4: “Testing can be very expensive”